timacdonald/json-api/README.md

 # Getting started

 The `JsonApiResource` class provided by this package is a specialisation of Laravel's `JsonResource` class.
 All the underlying API's are still there, thus in your controller you can still interact with `JsonApiResource` classes as you would with the base `JsonResource` class.
-However, you will notice that we introduce new API for interacting with the class internally, e.g. you no longer implement the `toArray` method.
+However, you will notice that we introduce new APIs for interacting with the class internally, e.g. you no longer implement the `toArray` method.

-## Writing your first resource
+## Creating your first resource

 To get started, let's create a `UserResource` that includes a few attributes.
-We will assume the underlying resource, perhaps an Eloquent model, has a `$user->name`, `$user->website`, and `$user->twitterHandle` attribute.
+We will assume the underlying resource, perhaps an Eloquent model, has `$user->name`, `$user->website`, and `$user->twitterHandle` attributes.

 ```php
 <?php